Customizing Pipelines

 command: ['/bin/sh', '-c']

-) as a payload we can define
+Using this YAML (the file wget-downloader.yaml) as a payload we can define

-it in the Ocular API and give it the name webpage
+it in the Ocular API and give it the name webpage.

 Triggering a Pipeline with your downloader